top of page

 Puhoi Community Forum Inc.

+Next meeting Tuesday, 27 January, 2026 @ 7.30 in the Sports Club.
 All welcome!
 If you want to be involved in your local community, this is a good place to start.

 Let us know - email us at